Home » Vegetables » Bacon Brussels Sprouts

 Bacon Brussel sprouts recipe piled in handled white serving bowl on a herringbone striped cloth.

-Brussel sprouts are certainly having their moment, aren’t they?
+Brussels sprouts are certainly having their moment, aren’t they?

 I’d say they’re giving cauliflower a solid run for its money in the “Veggie of the Decade” race.

-It used to be that poor Brussel sprouts were the butt of every vegetable joke.
+It used to be that poor Brussels sprouts were the butt of every vegetable joke.
 And the stuff of nightmares for any kid unlucky enough to find them rolling around on her dinner plate.

 But times have changed, friends!